alphons/ValueProviderBug/README.md

 `ValueProviderResult GetValue(string key)`.
 And thats the place where it gets a bit smelly.
 The `ValueProviderResult` is some kind of wrapper arround an array of strings, thats it.

-So a fundamental architectual error is made her.
+So a fundamental architectual error is made here.
 The valueprovider does the first part of the deserialization of the data, and the binder (or set of nested binders if you like), are doing the second part of deserialization (?!)

 When looking at the process of value-provider and binder, for a more complex input data structure for example